-We’re committed at INVESTERA to breaking down “investment speak” in a way that is relatable and easy to understand through our resources, events and workshops to help you build your financial intelligence.
+We’re committed at INVESTERA to breaking down “investment speak” in a way that is relatable and easy to understand.
 Check out this presentation from a past event for an intro to key fundamental investment terms.

 If you’re just starting out, it’s good to review your personal finances and whip them into shape in order to be prepared to invest.
 Check out resources from Clever Girl Finance.
 For those who have been investing for a while and are interested in diving deeper into complex topics in finance, business and economy, tune into Real Vision.
 They are the closest thing to an on-demand financial TV channel and offer a free daily briefing.

 Resources & Mentorship

-In addition to self-directed learning, we recommend learning with the support of a mentor and/or a group.
+In addition to self-directed learning, we recommend learning with the support of a mentor and/or a community.
 Whether it’s someone in your life you look up to with how they handle their finances, a financial professional or a local group.
 This takes your learning journey to another level being able to share knowledge, vet decisions, and have the accountability to take action on your learnings.
 It can also lend to discovering unique investment opportunities.

-Part of the reason we (Mel and I) are creating INVESTERA is because of the challenge in finding trustworthy financial mentors and groups...we searched high and low.
+Part of the reason we created INVESTERA is because of the challenge in finding trustworthy financial mentors and groups...we searched high and low.
 In our research for building this startup we’ve come across plenty of scammy or opportunistic groups.

 So...we’re creating a welcoming, trusted community where you can build your financial intelligence, get answers to your questions, exchange ideas, and be connected to vetted professionals.
 We're here to support and hold you accountable.